 - Bloodstream: Occurs when candida enters the body through the bloodstream; this may happen due to medical equipment or devices.
 The condition, called invasive candidiasis, enables Candida to travel to the brain, eyes, and heart.
 It may result in a life-threatening infection, and as such, must be addressed immediately.

 Diagnosing Candida can be difficult because the symptoms it produces are often caused by other medical conditions.
-In fact, many of these are indicative of Leaky Gut Syndrome and systemic inflammation.
+In fact, many of these are indicative of leaky gut and systemic inflammation.

 Common Candida symptoms include: